LucasJunio/sigin-react/README.md

 Second:

-At the very least you need to stop the current container from the pokedex application, to release used port
+At the very least you need to stop the current container from the application, to release used port

 ```bash